SpinalHDL/SpinalDoc/spinal/examples/jtag.md

 }
 ```

-As you can see, a JtagTap is created but then some factory functions are called to create each JTAG instruction.
-This is what i call "Generate hardware".
+As you can see, a JtagTap is created but then some Generator/Builder functions (idcode,read,write) are called to create each JTAG instruction.
+This is what i call "Hardware generator/builder", then these Generator/Builder are used by the user to describing an hardware.
+And there is the point, in commonly HDL you can only describe your hardware, which imply many donkey job.

 This JTAG TAP tutorial is based on [this](https://github.com/SpinalHDL/SpinalHDL/tree/master/lib/src/main/scala/spinal/lib/com/jtag) implementation.